 - No fishing before 1 PM on Sundays

 - Fish from designated areas only.
 See map on reverse side of fishing permit.
 Do not fish from jetty with bench or docks when boats are in operation

 - Do not fish with treble or group hook

 During the summer months, canoes and paddle boats are available from 2:00–6:00pm for $4 per half hour.

 Montreat welcomes the responsible use of our outdoor spaces when they are not in use by the conference center.
 These properties include Welch Field, Moore Center Field, Anderson Lawn, the Dowd Green, the Prayer Path at the Walk Jones Wildlife Sanctuary, and the Roddey, Jones, and Boyd picnic areas.
 Individuals and groups using these spaces are asked to honor all posted guidelines.
 For more information on Montreat's Green Spaces visit the Recreation page.

 By participating in a program or attending an event at Montreat Conference Center, your image, name, and voice, as well as any presentation, speech, or written document submitted by you may be used, reproduced, and/or modified for use as publicity in a variety of media including, but not limited to: print, video, photographic, television and radio broadcasts, and sound recordings, all of which may be available on the Internet.
-If you have questions or concerns, please contact Tanner Pickett, Vice President for Sales, Marketing, and Communications at firstname.lastname@example.org or 828.419.9808.
+If you have questions or concerns, please contact Tanner Pickett, Vice President for Communications at email@example.com or 828.419.9808.